 What is embossing ?

 Embossing involves making reliefs on surfaces of paper, fabric etc, so that the image is imprinted in either a raised or lowered design.
-Stamps made of metals, rubber or engraved rollers are usually used for embossing.
+In commercial fabric production Stamps made of metals, rubber or engraved rollers are usually used for embossing.

 Aren’t we all familiar with embossed papers usually used for making wedding invitations.
 They have beautifully raised embossed patterns.
 When embossing is done on fabric this relief can be achieved with the help of ink and embossing powder – a sort of raised printing on fabric.
 These embossing powders are then heat set.